gazebosim/docs/rotary/install_ubuntu.md

 # Binary Installation on Ubuntu

-Rotary binaries are published for Ubuntu Noble (24.04) via the nightly packages repository at `packages.osrfoundation.org`.
+Rotary binaries are published for Ubuntu Noble (24.04) and Ubuntu Resolute (26.04) via the nightly packages repository at `packages.osrfoundation.org`.
 To install all of them, the metapackage `gz-rotary` can be installed.